nix-community/nix-init/README.md

 Generate Nix packages from URLs (WIP)

 - Hash prefetching powered by [nurl]
-- Dependency inference for Rust packages using the [Riff](https://github.com/DeterminateSystems/riff) registry
+- Dependency inference for Rust packages using the [Riff](https://github.com/DeterminateSystems/riff) registry and python projects with a `pyproject.toml`
 - Interactive prompts with fuzzy tab completions
 - License detection
 - Supported builders